jwyk/tp/docs/DeveloperGuide.md

 1. User requests to save the game.
 2. System serializes the current game state.
 3. System saves the serialized data to a file.
+   1. The file cannot be created or written.
+      1. System shows an error message indicating failure to save.
+      2. Use case ends.
 4. System confirms that the game has been successfully saved.

 Use case ends.

-**Extensions**

-- 3a.
-The file cannot be created or written.
-  - 3a1.
-System shows an error message indicating failure to save.
-  - Use case ends.

 ---